Serg70877/Cyber-Security-Notes/README.md

 ## Database
 ### Accessing Microsoft SQL Server
 - pymssql can be used to connect to Microsoft SQL Servers.
+- Goal is to use xp_cmdshell to gain RCE.

 ## Useful URLS
 - https://github.com/swisskyrepo/PayloadsAllTheThings